Shadow-Hubb/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19-AZ replace all characters A and c from imput to Z and e 20-hiago removes all letters c and C from imput 21-reverse reverses imput
+22-users_and_homes displays all users and their home directories sorted by users